 Where to stay

-Barsham Barns sleeps 4-14 and costs from £425 for three-nights minimum stay.
+Barsham Barns sleeps 4-14 and costs from £425 for a three-night-minimum stay.

 Written by Pat Riddell